opnfv/kvmfornfv/docs/userguide/packet_forwarding.userguide.rst

 Raw virtual machine throughput performance can be measured by execution of PVP test with direct access to NICs by PCI passthrough.
-To execute VM with direct access to PCI devices, enable vfio-pci_.
+To execute VM with direct access to PCI devices, enable vfio-pci.
 In order to use virtual functions, SRIOV-support_ must be enabled.

 Execution of test with PCI passthrough with vswitch disabled: